Linked-List-Dev/linked-list/README.md

 Welcome to LinkedList, a social media platform designed exclusively for individuals in the tech industry.
 Just like LinkedIn, but tailored specifically for tech enthusiasts, LinkedList provides a powerful platform for tech professionals to showcase their skills, build connections, and enhance their career prospects.

+To see the LinkedList in action, check out the following GIF demo: [imgur.com/rxMjVdw.gif](https://i.imgur.com/rxMjVdw.gif).

 ## Features

 - **Comprehensive Profiles**: Create a detailed profile highlighting your educational background, profession, experience, and a captivating bio that tells your unique story.